 |3||Email attachment||High priority low-volume data|

-The priority also determines which tape archive will be used for any given set of data.
-Raw unfiltered data will be recorded on one set of tapes, and all other data – filtered data from the detector, monitoring, calibration, or any other ad hoc data – on another set of tapes.
-Multiple tape drives will be used, and potentially more than one copy of a given dataset can be made.
+The priority also determines which tape archive is used for any given set of data.
+Raw unfiltered data is recorded on one set of tapes, and all other data – filtered data from the detector, monitoring, calibration, or any other ad hoc data – on another set of tapes.
+Multiple tape drives are used, and potentially more than one copy of a given dataset can be made.
 SPADE creates tape archives in parallel with transferring the data, so as to avoid delaying data transfer by the time required to tape it.

 The operational tasks of SPADE include two additional important functions.
-The first of these is that SPADE will optionally make a copy of data files it handles at a location on the South Pole LAN.
+The first of these is that SPADE optionally makes a copy of data files it handles at a location on the South Pole LAN.
 This allows South Pole personnel to examine data soon after it is collected, to facilitate monitoring and calibration of the detector.
-Whether or not a local copy of data is made and the location for the local copy are controlled by settings in the Data Movement file registry.
+Whether or not a local copy of data is made and the location for the local copy is controlled by settings in the Data Movement file registry.